Peritoneal Dialysis: Principles and Peritoneal Physiology

 Patients with ultrafiltration failure (Low transport)

-This is the most rare situation.
+This is the least common situation.
 First, one should ensure that the patient does not have a baseline low transport status and a new complication (such as dialysate leak).
-Assuming that is not the case, this situation typically represents severe damage to the peritoneal membrane.
+Assuming this is not the case, this situation typically represents severe damage to the peritoneal membrane.

-Generally, patients will have extensive adhesions or encapsulating peritoneal sclerosis.
+Generally, patients will have extensive adhesions or severe fibrosis.

 Given the lack of both solute and fluid removal, continuing peritoneal dialysis is usually not possible.